SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 ## Where you can insert your custom components?

-Currently there are 3 places where you can inject components to alter how AdminBro looks like:
+Currently there are 3 places where you can inject components to alter how AdminBro looks:

-- overriding how properties are rendered in {@link PropertyOptions} by using `components` object.
+- overriding how properties are rendered in {@link PropertyOptions} by using `components` object (**PLURAL**)
 - creating new or update default actions by overriding {@link BaseAction} `component` param in {@link ResourceOptions}
 - changing how the dashbord looks like by using {@link AdminBroOptions} `dashboard.component` param.